Renormalons as Saddle Points: Renormalons as saddles

+Integrating along this 2D thimble which avoids the renormalon Stokes point reproduces the lateral Borel resummation of the $f_R(g)$ asymptotic series.
+The right-hand side has a similar form as an instanton-anti-instanton pair, but arises by mechanism (iii) rather than mechanism (ii).
+Aside from the boundary thimble, we observe that one can also integrate along a thimble $C_R$ passing through the renormalon saddle point.
+In $(x,y,w)$ coordinates this {\it $R$-thimble} is the surface where $-\infty < x - t_R = 1/g -y <\infty$ and $-\infty < w< \infty$.
+Integrating along this contour gives twice the imaginary part of Eq.~\eqref{E1form}.

-Here, $[d\sigma(\chi)]$ is the measure over the level set $S_0[\chi]=s$.
-If $C$ is the boundary thimble, containing the region where where $R = R_0$ and $s=\chi=0$, the result will correspond to the lateral Borel resummation of the renormalon asymptotic series, with imaginary part proportional to $i \exp[-\Delta_{\mathcal{O}}/(2\beta_0 g)]$.\footnote{Although $\chi=0$ is not a solution to Eq.~\eqref{E:saddlepts}, the free theory is a saddle point on the $R=R_0$ hypersurface.
-Such boundary saddles can be studied with Picard-Lefschetz theory just as saddles in unbounded spaces~\cite{Delabaere:2002}. } If $C$ is the $R$-thimble, which passes through the renormalon, the imaginary part of the integral should also be proportional to the same expression.
+Returning to the integral of Eq.~(\ref{E:Borel1}), we now see that we have two thimble contours to consider.
+If $C$ is the boundary thimble, containing the region where where $R = R_0$ and $s=\chi=0$, the result will be analogous to Eq.~(\ref{E1form}) and correspond to the lateral Borel resummation of the renormalon asymptotic series, with imaginary part proportional to $i \mu^{\dimO} \exp[-\Delta_{\mathcal{O}}/(2\beta_0 g(\mu))]$.\footnote{Although $\chi=0$ is not a solution to Eq.~\eqref{E:saddlepts}, the free theory is a saddle point on the $R=R_0$ hypersurface.
+Such boundary saddles can be studied with Picard-Lefschetz theory just as saddles in unbounded spaces~\cite{Delabaere:2002}.}The sign of the imaginary part is linked to the choice of contour deformation.
 We note in passing that if the theory has instantons as well as renormalons, these will appear as branch points in $\widetilde{B}(s)$.
+If $C$ is the $R$-thimble, which passes through the renormalon, the imaginary part of the integral should also be proportional to the same expression.
+This imaginary part has precisely the form that one would expect from the condensates.
+Indeed, using the one-loop definition for $g(\mu)$, we have $i \mu^{\dimO} \exp[-\Delta_{\mathcal{O}}/(2\beta_0 g(\mu))] = i \Lambda^{\dimO}$, which matches the form of the typical renormalon ambiguities obtained from diagrammatics.

 For a concrete example of a renormalon in a physical theory, consider the trace of the gluon field strength tensor squared in QCD: $\cO_{GG}(x) = \alpha_s\text{tr}\,[G_{\mu\nu}(x)]^2$.
 This is the leading operator in the OPE for the Adler function.
 The integral of its expectation value along the $R$ thimble gives